 Whether you’re trying to calculate your calorie intake for weight loss or weight gain, you’ll first need to identify your maintenance calories.
 You have 2 basic options to figure out your maintenance calories.

-OPTION 1: Use an equation to estimate your BMR.
+Use an equation to estimate your BMR (Basal Metabolic Rate).
 We like the Muller equation, since it takes your body composition into consideration, rather than just your weight, age, and height.

 Once you finish this BMR calculation, which shows approximately how many calories your body systems need to function at a minimum, you would then multiply this number based on your activity level: